-The Company completed two acquisitions in the six months ended June 30, 2022, both accounted for as business combinations.
+The Company completed two acquisitions in the nine months ended September 30, 2022, both accounted for as business combinations.
 On January 24, 2022, the Company acquired Cornerstone Financial, a real estate mortgage business in the Washington DC and surrounding markets, for approximately \$4.7 million.
 The purchase price was comprised of \$1.1 million in cash consideration and 267,470 shares of common stock with an acquisition date fair value of \$3.6 million.
 Approximately \$0.6 million of the cash consideration is due within one year of the acquisition date.
 On February 8, 2022, the Company acquired iPro Realty Network, a real estate brokerage business in the Utah real estate market, for total consideration of approximately \$4.2 million.
 The purchase price included cash consideration of approximately \$1.8 million and 167,824 shares of common stock with an acquisition date fair value of \$2.3 million.
 Approximately \$0.1 million of the cash consideration is due within one year of the acquisition date.
-Assets acquired and liabilities assumed in the individual acquisitions were recorded on the Company's condensed consolidated balance sheet at their estimated fair values as of the respective dates of acquisition, including mortgage loans held for sale of approximately \$3.5 million, lease right of use assets and lease liabilities of approximately \$0.6 million and warehouse lines of credit of approximately \$3.4 million.
+Assets acquired and liabilities assumed in the individual acquisitions were recorded on the Company's condensed consolidated balance sheet at their estimated fair values as of the respective dates of acquisition, including mortgage loans held for sale of approximately \$3.5 million, lease right of use assets and lease liabilities of approximately \$0.6 million, accrued liabilities of approximately \$0.4 million and warehouse lines of credit of approximately \$3.4 million.
 The Company recorded finite-lived intangible assets of approximately \$3.6 million and goodwill of approximately \$4.9 million, prior to the updates to fair values noted below.
+None of the goodwill relating to the Cornerstone Financial acquisition is expected to be deductible for income tax purposes.
+Goodwill in the amount of approximately \$1.4 million relating to the iPro Realty Network acquisition is expected to be deductible for income tax purposes.

-The Company updated the fair value estimates used in the purchase price allocation related to the Cornerstone and iPro acquisitions during the quarter ended June 30, 2022, resulting in an increase of \$0,4 million in the fair value of assumed finite lived intangible assets, an increase of \$0,3 million in other assets, and a \$0.7 million decrease in goodwill.o Due to the timing of the acquisition, the valuation of net assets acquired has not been finalized and is expected to be completed by the end of December 2022, and in any case, no later than one year from the acquisition date in accordance with GAAP.
+The Company updated the fair value estimates used in the purchase price allocation related to the Cornerstone and iPro acquisitions during the ninemonth period ended September 30, 2022, resulting in an increase of \$0.4 million in the fair value of assumed finite lived intangible assets, an increase of \$0.3 million in other assets, and a \$0.2 million increase in goodwill.
+Due to the timing of the acquisition, the valuation of net assets acquired has not been finalized and is expected to be completed by the end of December 2022, and in any case, no later than one year from the acquisition date in accordance with GAAP.

-Pro forma information has not been included as it is impracticable to obtain the information due to the lack of availability of historical U.S. GAAP financial data.
+Pro forma information has not been included as it is impracticable to obtain the information due to the lack of availability of historical GAAP financial data.
 The results of operations of these businesses do not have a material effect on the Company's consolidated results of operations.
-Acquisition related costs incurred during the three and six months ended June 30, 2022, were \$8,000 and \$60,000, respectively and are included in general and administrative expense.
+Acquisition related costs incurred during the three and nine months ended September 30, 2022, were \$8,000 and \$60,000, respectively and are included in general and administrative expense.